Leaky scanning

 Leaky scanning is a mechanism used during the initiation phase of eukaryotic translation that enables regulation of gene expression.
 During initiation, the small 40S ribosomal subunit (as a 43S PIC) "scans" or moves in a 5' --> 3' direction along the 5'UTR to locate a start codon to commence elongation.
 Sometimes, the scanning ribosome bypasses the initial AUG start codon and begins translation at further downstream AUG start codons.
 Translation in eukaryotic cells according to most scanning mechanisms occurs at the AUG start codon proximal to the 5' end of mRNA; however, the scanning ribosome may encounter an “unfavorable nucleotide context” around the start codon and continue scanning.

 There are certain instances where initiation has been found to occur upstream at a non-AUG codon.
 Eukaryotic genes containing consistent G-C rich leader sequences are frequently observed performing this mechanism.
 It is hypothesized that scanning is slowed due to a secondary structure which allows for the binding of Met-tRNA with the mismatch codon.

-Several viruses use a leaky scanning mechanism to produce vital proteins which implies that leaky scanning is not a consequence of inadequacy, but instead allows viruses to overcome the high selective pressures of competing with their hosts.
+Several viruses use a leaky scanning mechanism to produce viral proteins which implies that leaky scanning is not a consequence of inadequacy, but instead allows viruses to overcome the high selective pressures of competing with their hosts.
 Molecular biologists are narrowing the search of the ideal nucleotide environment for initiation of translation, and the mechanisms by which viruses replicate.